kaisinZheng/leangit/readme.txt

-Git is a version control system.
+GitHub is a version control system eto.
+Git has been changed